Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Symbotic, PDD Holdings, Extreme Networks, And Sprinkl...

-NEW YORK, Sept.
-21, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Symbotic Inc. (NASDAQ: SYM), PDD Holdings Inc. (NASDAQ:PDD), Extreme Networks, Inc. (NASDAQ: EXTR), and Sprinklr, Inc. (NYSE:CXM).
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+25, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Symbotic Inc. (NASDAQ: SYM), PDD Holdings Inc. (NASDAQ:PDD), Extreme Networks, Inc. (NASDAQ: EXTR), and Sprinklr, Inc. (NYSE:CXM).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Symbotic Inc. (NASDAQ: SYM)